North Central Health District

 A new type of human coronavirus, COVID-19, has been identified in China, but additional cases have been identified in other countries.
 The first case in the United States was announced on Jan.
 21. The Department of Public Health and the Centers for Disease Control and Prevention are coordinating to monitor the outbreak and prevent the spread in the U.S.

-North Central Health District offers free COVID-19 test kits 24/7 by kiosk at the Hancock County Health Department.
+North Central Health District offers free COVID-19 test kits 24/7 by kiosk at Hancock County Health Department, Washington County Health Department and Wilkinson County Health Department.
 The testandgo COVID-19 test kits are available to anyone, and only requires registration.
 To register for a test kit, visit the testandgo website, provide a phone number or email address, and completed the online registration form.

 After completing a brief registration form, the kiosks dispense a test kit that includes a nasal swab, like other at-home tests, and instructions on collecting the specimen.
 Once the specimen is collected, it is safely packaged back into the kit and placed in the kiosk.
 The specimens are picked up daily and sent to an accredited lab for PCR testing.